Linyxxxxx/image-quilting/README.md

-# image-quilting
+# Image Quilting for Texture Synthesis and Transfer
-An implementation of the paper "Image Quilting for Texture Synthesis and Transfer.
+An implementation of the paper ["Image Quilting for Texture Synthesis and Transfer"](https://people.eecs.berkeley.edu/~efros/research/quilting/quilting.pdf).